Governor Hochul provides Sunday coronavirus update

 |Yates

-Yesterday, 40 New Yorkers died due to COVID-19, bringing the total compiled through HERDS to 46,756.
+Yesterday, 60 New Yorkers died due to COVID-19, bringing the total to 47,135.
 A geographic breakdown is as follows, by county of residence:

 |County